 The help of a friend or family member can make a positive impact on your recovery.
 You may want to share this caregiver guide with them so they can understand how best to support you.

-Consider your treatment options down the road
+Consider your medication options down the road

 It’s not too early to look ahead.
-Once you complete the course of treatment your healthcare professional prescribes after your event, they may recommend simply taking a daily low-dose aspirin to reduce your risk for cardiovascular events.
+Once you complete the course of therapy your healthcare professional prescribes after your event, they may recommend simply taking a daily low-dose aspirin to reduce your risk for cardiovascular events.
 But did you know there’s more you can do?
 Learn more about how adding XARELTO® to low-dose aspirin can help further reduce your risk of heart attack, stroke, and cardiovascular death.

 Sign up for ongoing support from Janssen CarePath